Simple AWS Lambda Function to Snapshot All Attached EBS Volumes on an EC2 Instance

 return "Finished automated snapshot of all attached volumes."

-Required Policy Document for Lambda Role:
+Required IAM Policy Document

 {